panditprogrammer/panditprogrammer/README.md

 ## Hello World! 👋
-I'm Chandan Prajapati, a software engineer based in India, specializing in creating web applications and working as a backend web developer.
-With 5 years of experience in the field, I've successfully completed over 200 projects for clients worldwide.
+I'm Chandan Prajapati, a Software Engineer from India, specializing in creating web applications and working as a backend web developer.
+With 5 years of experience in Software development field, I've successfully completed more than 200 projects for my worldwide clients.

 ### About Me
 - 💻 **Experience**: I have been working in the software industry for 5 years, honing my skills in web development and backend systems.